Portland State University: 2001–present

+In 2003 Portland State was approved to award degrees in Black Studies.
+That same year the university opened a center housed in the Native American Student and Community Center.
+In 2004 the College of Engineering and Computer Science was renamed the Maseeh College of Engineering and Computer Science, after an alumnus Fariborz Maseeh.

 In August 2020, citing the George Floyd protests as well as the killing of a Black man by PSU (campus police) officers in 2018, university President Stephen Percy announced that the campus police will no longer carry guns on patrol (though firearms will still be stored in the public safety office for use in case of an active shooter situation).
 In case of dangerous calls, Portland police will respond instead.
 The policy took effect on September 1, 2021.
+However, this policy was later reversed, and as of early 2023 campus police have resumed carrying weapons.

 Founders and presidents

 Founders and presidents of the university include: